Southeast Asian Trade in Fish and Fishery Products

 Illegal, unreported, and unregulated (IUU) fishing is considered one of the greatest threats to the marine ecosystems due to its potent ability to undermine not only the national and regional efforts to manage fisheries sustainably but also all endeavors to conserve the marine biodiversity.
 With a view to combating IUU fishing, FAO developed the “International Plan of Action to Prevent, Deter and Eliminate Illegal, Unreported and Unregulated Fishing (IPOA-IUU),” which was adopted during the Twenty-fourth Session of COFI in March 2001, and was subsequently endorsed by the One Hundred-twentieth Session of the FAO Council in June 2001.
 Although a voluntary instrument, the IPOA-IUU applies to all States and entities as well as to all fishers, and provides the principles and the implementation measures to prevent, deter and eliminate IUU fishing that focus on the State responsibilities, flag State responsibilities, coastal State measures, port State measures, internationally agreed market-related measures, and on the corresponding roles of research and regional fisheries management organizations.

-In response to the need to combat IUU fishing and in line with the provisions stipulated in the IPOA-IUU, several Regional Fisheries Management Organizations (RFMOs) and countries importing fish and fishery products issued during the past decade, directives to ensure that products derived from IUU fishing could not be brought into the supply chain, e.g. the RFMOs’ catch documentation schemes, the Council Regulation (EC) No 1005/2008 of 29 September 2008 establishing a community system to prevent, deter and eliminate illegal, unreported and unregulated fishing; and the U.S. Presidential Task Force on Combating IUU Fishing and Seafood Fraud, among others.
+In response to the need to combat IUU fishing and in line with the provisions stipulated in the IPOA-IUU, several Regional Fisheries Management Organizations (RFMOs) and countries importing fish and fishery products issued during the past decade, directives to ensure that products derived from IUU fishing could not be brought into the supply chain, e.g. the RFMOs’ catch documentation schemes, the Council Regulation (EC) No 1005/2008 of 29 September 2008 establishing a community system to prevent, deter and eliminate illegal, unreported and unregulated fishing; the U.S. Presidential Task Force on Combating IUU Fishing and Seafood Fraud; and the recent Japan Act on Ensuring the Proper Domestic Distribution and Importation of Specified Aquatic Animals and Plants which was issued on 11 December 2020 and entered into force on 1 December 2022, among others.

 Port States Measures (PSM) is another initiative that aims to prevent, deter and eliminate IUU fishing.
-The Agreement on Port State Measures (PSMA), a first legally-binding instrument specifically targeted at combating IUU fishing by preventing vessels engaged in IUU fishing from using ports and landing their catches, reduces the incentives of such vessels to continue operating and blocks fishery products derived from IUU fishing from reaching national and international markets.
-Entered into force on 5 June 2016, the PSMA has been ratified by 56 States, of which five are SEAFDEC Members and are now Parties to the PSMA (as of 2018), namely: Indonesia, Japan, Myanmar, Philippines, and Thailand.
+The Agreement on Port State Measures (PSMA) is the first legally-binding instrument specifically targeted at combating IUU fishing by preventing vessels engaged in IUU fishing from using ports and landing their catches, reducing the incentives of such vessels to continue operating and blocks fishery products derived from IUU fishing from reaching national and international markets.
+Approved by the FAO Conference at its Thirty-sixth Session in November 2009, the PSMA has now been ratified by 56 States making it entered into force on 5 June 2016.
+SEAFDEC Members that are Parties to the PSMA include Cambodia, Indonesia, Japan, Myanmar, Philippines, Thailand, and Viet Nam.

 1.1 SEAFDEC initiatives to address IUU fishing